Rigby Hill Walking Track in the Blue Mountains

 1. Pierces Pass

-The Pierces Pass is a challenging walking track into the Grose Valley to Blue Gum Forest along the Grose River.
+The Pierces Pass is a challenging walking track along the Grose River to the Blue Gum Forest in the Grose Valley.
 The start of this track is the same as the start of the Rigby Hill walking track, so you can’t miss it.

 Read more about the Pierces Pass.